 The financial account and balance sheet

 Eurostat’s website includes detailed financial accounts by country.
-Financial accounts are published in consolidated and non-consolidated forms; within this article the latter are presented.
+Financial accounts are published in consolidated and non-consolidated forms; within this article, the former are presented.
 As a rule, the accounting entries in ESA 2010 are non-consolidated, as a consolidated financial account requires information on the counterpart grouping of institutional units.
-Note that data for the EU-28 and euro area (EA-19) aggregates are calculated as a sum of data for EU Member States; no adjustment is made for flows between Member States.
+Note that data for the EU and EA aggregates are calculated as a sum of data for EU Member States; no adjustment is made for flows between Member States.

 The household sector

-Data for 2012 and more recent years are available separately for the household sector and for the sector of non-profit institutions serving households.
+Data for 2012 and more recent years are available separately for the household sector and for the NPISH sector.
 For data before 2012, these sectors were combined under a single heading.
-As such, any time series analyses are based on this combined aggregate to maintain comparability (there is a break in series for the EU-28 and euro area aggregates, as well as for Slovakia in 2012).
-The non-profit institutions serving households sector is relatively small and the relative share of the household sector in the combined aggregate is presented in Figures 5 and 6.
+As such, any time series analyses are based on this combined aggregate to maintain comparability.
+The NPISH sector is relatively small.

 In general, sole proprietorships and most partnerships that do not have an independent legal status are considered to be part of the household sector, rather than as corporations (financial or non-financial).
 However, there are sometimes practical difficulties in delineating ‘quasi-corporations’ (unincorporated businesses with the characteristics of companies) between corporations on one hand and the household sector on the other, which may influence the scope and comparability of the data presented as well as the internal consistency of the full set of accounts.

-Financial accounts form part of the national accounting framework, and are compiled in the EU in accordance with the European system of national and regional accounts (ESA 2010).
+Financial accounts form part of the national accounting framework and are compiled in the EU in accordance with ESA 2010.
 They are a significant tool for analysing financial developments and policy decisions, and provide key statistical information on financial transactions, other financial flows, and financial balance sheets by institutional sector, including the household sector.
 Particular issues relating to the household sector include the growth and level of indebtedness, one of the main impulses for the global financial and economic crisis.